Motolani Alake: Feuds

 On 29 November 2020, Motolani was embroiled in a feud with Tiwa Savage, shortly after he published an article he titled “Tiwa Savage’s faux-pas and her hilarious endorsement of ‘Mungo Parking’”, where he wrote, “Quality and greatness don’t need a megaphone”.
 Following her album's mention on the Time Magazine, and other international media endorsements, Motolani wrote “She felt foreign media endorsement was a greater representation of what she achieved with ‘Celia’”.
 The music critic also pointed-out, she deserved more from Nigerian media, and also referred to the release of her studio album ‘Celia’, reminding Tiwa Savage, how Yemi Alade was a bigger trending topic, either organically or inorganically.
 He closed his opinion, by saying “Instead of endorsing Nigerian narratives that don’t favour her, she’d rather embrace ‘Mungo Parking’ because it favours her”.

-On 30 November 2020, Tiwa Savage responded to the article on Twitter, calling out the media house Pulse Nigeria and it's editor Motolani, saying, “You know how to diss out but you no fit take am when someone speaks up.
+On 30 November 2020, Tiwa Savage responded to the article on Twitter, calling out the media house Pulse Nigeria and its editor Motolani, saying, “You know how to diss out but you no fit take am when someone speaks up.
 Struggling brand ke.
 Even my son bagged more money than your whole company.
-I’m glad you know it’s YOU guys I was talking about because say I quiet no mean say I be fool” – don’t try and turn nigerian media against me to hide your guilty conscience,” she wrote.
+I’m glad you know it’s YOU guys I was talking about because say I quiet no mean say I be fool” – don't try and turn Nigerian media against me to hide your guilty conscience,” she wrote.
 She took to another Tweet, where she called him, her fan, “Guy you came to my house to do interview then you asked for pictures.
 Bitch you are a fan. fuck you @onemotolani ”.